 - xix. (xxi) In the event that a parent has exhausted the school's complaints procedures and is still not satisfied, the school must advise the parents of their right to make a complaint to the Ombudsman for Children. - xx.
 RECORDING: Noting and reporting of bullying behaviour is to be documented using the template for recording bullying behaviour (Appendix 3).
 All records must be maintained in accordance with relevant data protection legislation.
-The school's procedures for noting and reporting bullying behaviour will adhere to the following: - (i) While all reports, including anonymous reports of bullying must be investigated and dealt with by the relevant teacher(s), the relevant teacher(s) will use his/her/their professional judgement in relation to the records to be kept of these reports, the actions taken and any discussions with those involved regarding same (ii) If it is established by the relevant teacher(s) that bullying has occurred, the relevant teacher(s) must keep appropriate written records which will assist his/her efforts to resolve the issues and restore, as far as is practicable, the relationships of the parties involved - (iii) The relevant teacher(s) must use the recording template at Appendix 3 to record the bullying behaviour which is available on the server - 7.
+The school's procedures for noting and reporting bullying behaviour will adhere to the following: - (i) While all reports, including confidential reports of bullying must be investigated and dealt with by the relevant teacher(s), the relevant teacher(s) will use his/her/their professional judgement in relation to the records to be kept of these reports, the actions taken and any discussions with those involved regarding same (ii) If it is established by the relevant teacher(s) that bullying has occurred, the relevant teacher(s) must keep appropriate written records which will assist his/her efforts to resolve the issues and restore, as far as is practicable, the relationships of the parties involved - (iii) The relevant teacher(s) must use the recording template at Appendix 3 to record the bullying behaviour which is available on the server - 7.
 The school's programme of support for working with pupils affected by bullying involves a whole school approach.
 Given the complexity of bullying behaviour, no one intervention/support programme works in all situations.
 Therefore various approaches and intervention strategies may be used including suggesting that parents seek referrals so that appropriate outside agencies in order to receive further support for the pupils and their families if needed. - 8.
 Supervision and Monitoring of Pupils: The Board of Management confirms that appropriate supervision and monitoring policies and practices are in place to both prevent and deal with bullying behaviour and to facilitate early intervention where possible.

 Ratification 9.
 This policy was adopted by the Board of M lanagement on exists, is otherwise readily accessible to paren iool personnel, published on the school website (or where none ts and pupils on request) and provided to the Parents' policy will be made available to the Department and the year.
-Written notification that the review ha published on the school website (or where non e reviewed by the Board of Management once in every school is been completed will be made available to school personnel, we exists, be otherwise readily accessible to parents and pupils ciation.
-A record of the review and its outcome will be made Department.
-Signed: Signed: (Chairperson of Board of Management) (Principal) Date: Date:
+Written notification that the review ha published on the school website (or where non on request) and provided to the Parents' Asso e reviewed by the Board of Management once in every school is been completed will be made available to school personnel, are exists, be otherwise readily accessible to parents and pupils ciation.
+A record of the review and its outcome will be made Department. year.
+Written notification that the review had published on the school website (or where non on request) and provided to the Parents' Asso available, if requested, to the patron and the s been completed will be made available to school personnel, we exists, be otherwise readily accessible to parents and pupils ciation.
+A record of the review and its outcome will be made Department. year.
+Written notification that the review ha published on the school website (or where non on request) and provided to the Parents' Asso s been completed will be made available to school personnel, ne exists, be otherwise readily accessible to parents and pupils ciation.
+A record of the review and its outcome will be made

-Date of next review: \\\\\
+Date of next review: